AI that

 Silicon-verified.

 Forward and backward chaining over Datalog with full SLD resolution.
 Aggregation over sets.
 Top-K ranking.
 Negation-as-failure.
 Structural hash-consing.
 Q16.16 integer ALU and Q4.12 CORDIC transcendentals.
-26 testbenches passing on real Vivado xsim, timing met on real silicon.
+Probabilistic confidence propagation.
+Inductive rule discovery.
+Causal structure learning.
+46 testbenches passing on real Vivado xsim, timing met on real silicon, and a real 4 GB DDR4 tier via Xilinx MIG IP.

 - 10 ns CAM query (single combinational cycle)